 Nearby Destinations to Consider Visiting if You Wish To Not Travel In Thailand After The King’s Death

-Indonesia – If you had your heart set on the full moon party in Thailand head to Kuta beach in Bali instead.
-If you aren’t looking for a party scene don’t worry there are a ton of things to do in Bali that don’t involve partying.
-For a unique experience head to Tanjung Puting National Park spotting wild Borneo Orangutans and spend the night on a boat!
+Indonesia – If you had your heart set on the full moon party in Thailand, head to Kuta beach in Bali instead.
+If you aren’t looking for a party scene, don’t worry there are a ton of things to do in Bali that don’t involve partying.
+For a unique experience head to Tanjung Puting National Park spot wild Borneo Orangutans and spend the night on a boat!
 Other areas to check out when traveling in Indonesia: Wakatobi, Gili Islands, and Komodo National Park.

 Cambodia – If you had your heart set on the Grand Palace head to Siem Reap and Angkor Wat for sunrise.
 Sure it’s not exactly the same but the temples at Angkor Wat are amazing.
 The best tuk-tuk driver in Siem Reap showed us around Angkor Wat for 3 days.
 Other cities to check out when traveling in Cambodia: Phnom Penh, Koh Rong, and Sihanoukville.

 Vietnam – If you had your heart set on a cooking class in Thailand head to Hoi An Vietnam.
 One of our favorite things to do in Hoi An was taking a cooking class, we literally went in the kitchen at our favorite Hoi An restaurant and learned from the Vietnamese grandma.
 Other cities to check out when traveling in Vietnam: Ho Chi Minh, Hue, Hanoi, and Halong Bay. *BONUS Vietnam is super cheap here is a look at what $5 a day in Vietnam got us.